Flat Fee Landlord

 Before signing any management agreement in Fairfax County, get written answers to these questions:

 1. "What is your complete fee schedule — including all one-time and recurring fees?"
 Ask for it in writing, not verbally.
+If they hesitate, that's your answer.

 2. "Is the leasing/placement fee included in the monthly rate, or billed separately?"